comsci-uwc-isak/unit-1-project-Alex-Nygaard/README.md

 | 7.
 Car info can be deleted                 | bash delete.sh ABC123               | Car info is removed from mainCarFile.txt and from the dataBase        | Yes   |
 | 8.
 App can be uninstalled                  | bash uninstall.sh                   | There are zero files left after the uninstall                         | Yes   |

+### Examples of testing with software

+When testing the functionality of the program, **software testing** can be used for more efficient and easy testing.
+This essentially means creating a program that executes a predetermined function of the software package, as shown below.
+Using proper error logging, it becomes much easier to spot and identify bugs.
+Outlined below there are 3 different testing programs that test 3 individual functionalities of the software; create, record and edit.

 ### Test 1: Create
 A car can be created and stored in the database
 For this purpose we will create the file testCreate.sh.
-This is called software testing.
+This is called **software testing**.

 The **first step** is to check for the file.
 ```.sh